megaptera-helvetiae/eco-evo-interactions/content/authors/Isidora_Morel/_index.md

 ---
 # Display name
-title: Isidora Morel Letelier
+title: Isidora Morel

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Ph.D.
-Student
+role: Max Planck Research Group Leader (starting March 2022)

 # Organizations/Affiliations
 organizations:
-- name: Max Planck Institute for Marine Microbiology, Bremen
+- name: Max Planck Institute for Marine Microbiology
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: To be filled.
-TRIAL TRIAL TRIAL!!!
+bio: My research interests include host-microbe interactions (e.g., chemosymbioses), their evolution, and their role in ecosystem function and stability.

 # Social/Academic Networking